veyon/docs/addons/entra-id-connector.rst

    App registration of the Veyon Entra ID Connector – Step 2

-After the app has been registered, you can already see the the required IDs in the :guilabel:`Overview` page.
+After the app has been registered, you can already see the required IDs in the :guilabel:`Overview` page.
 Copy the *Application (client) ID* and *Directory (tenant) ID* to the corresponding fields in the Veyon Configurator:

 .. figure:: images/entra-id-azure-portal-app-reg-3.png
    :class: image-drop-shadow